 Foreign policy experts say the American president will want to bring up the issue of the U.S. forces stationed on the Korean Peninsula and a new cost-sharing arrangement to ensure their continued presence, among other thorny topics.

-Cho said he and Rubio did not get deeper into how that presence should evolve.
+As Cho walks a thin line between the U.S. and China, the top diplomat said he and Rubio did not get deeper into how that presence should evolve.

 During an interview with the Washington Post, published Sunday, Cho said the American troops will remain on the peninsula and their role will remain unchanged.